juttle/juttle-twitter-adapter/README.md

 Historical searches are constrained by the fact that Twitter's API returns tweets in reverse chronological order, but Juttle semantics require data points to be emitted in order.

-To handle this, the backend buffers all the points in memory before emitting them down the flowgraph and there is a limit to control how many points are buffered, which defaults to 1000.
+To handle this, the adapter buffers all the points in memory before emitting them down the flowgraph and there is a limit to control how many points are buffered, which defaults to 1000.
 This can be overridden using the `-total` option to the read command.

 For example the following will read the last 100 tweets referencing "potus":